MiaMily Suitcase Review: Worth It or Not?

 Editor’s Rating

-MiaMily luggage configures into a ride-on suitcase for children or a portable seat for adults.
+MiaMily luggage converts into a ride-on suitcase for children or a portable seat for adults.
 It allows your child to quickly and conveniently travel with you on top of the travel suitcase or provides a resting place for adults when standing for long periods.

-Unlike other kids ride-on suitcases, MiaMily is a full-size standard 20″ carry on luggage.
-It has all the functions of a luxury carry-on bag, such as a Universal TSA approved lock or 360-degree wheels.
+Unlike other kids ride-on suitcases, MiaMily is a full-size standard 20″ carry-on luggage.
+It has all the functions of a luxury carry-on bag, such as a Universal TSA-approved lock or 360-degree wheels.

 The company also makes portable baby carriers, which are very highly rated among parents.